Baroque guitar: History

 The baroque guitar in contemporary ensembles took on the role of a basso continuo instrument and players would be expected to improvise a chordal accompaniment.
 Several scholars have assumed that the guitar was used together with another basso continuo instrument playing the bass line.
 However, there are good reasons to suppose that the guitar was used as an independent instrument for accompaniment in many situations.
 Intimately tied to the development of the Baroque guitar is the alfabeto system of notation.

 Tuning

 Three different ways of tuning the guitar are well documented in seventeenth-century sources as set out in the following table.
 This includes the names of composers who are associated with each method.
-Very few sources seem to clearly indicate that one method of stringing rather than another should be used and it is often argued that it may have been up to the player to decide what was appropriate.
-The issue is highly contentious and different theories have been put forward.
+Few sources seem to clearly indicate that one method of stringing rather than another should be used and it is often argued that it may have been up to the player to decide what was appropriate.
+The matter is contentious and different theories have been proffered.

+At first, commonly used tuning included courses in octaves, called a 'bordón' by the Spanish and a 'bourdon' by the French.
+In the end of the eighteenth century the south-French and Italians introduced guitars with five single strings, first by simply taking off the doubles (so called 'French guitar' — 'Chitarra Francese').

 A very brief list of composers and tunings: